Oneya hails S’South over Pinnick’s reception - Nigeria Today

 Oneya hails S’South over Pinnick’s reception

-Respected former NFA Chairman and former Military Governor of Kano and Benue States, Brig.
-Gen Dominic Obukadata Oneya, has hailed the South South Congress of the NFF and Governor Godwin Obaseki over its plan to host NFF President, Melvin Amaju Pinnick this weekend.
+Respected former NFA Chairman and former Military Governor of Kano and Benue states, Brig.
+Gen Dominic Obukadata Oneya, has hailed the South South Congress of the NFF and Governor Godwin Obaseki over its plans to host NFF President, Melvin Amaju Pinnick this weekend.

 Speaking with the Chairman of Edo FA and Spokesman of the Congress, Frank Ilaboya, Oneya, said Amaju is like a son to him and has made him proud and he is personally honoured at the achievement of the young and suave Nigerian football administrator.

 NFF Ist Vice President, Barr.
-Seyi Akinwunmi, spoke in a similar vein, declaring that the NFF President has been a shinning light to Nigerian football and he expects the entire football fraternity in the country to honour him not only the South South.

-“I am from the South West but this is not an event that true football lovers in the country should miss, because it’s a new dawn in Nigerian football and I am happy that my President is pioneering it”.

-On his part, NFF Executive Committee member and Chairman of Chairmen, Alhaji Ibrahim Gusau, said he will lead a strong Northern delegation to the event in Benin City to underline the unity and strength of the Nigerian football family.
+Seyi Akinwunmi, spoke in a similar vein.

+The post Oneya hails S’South over Pinnick’s reception appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share